janbodnar/Python-Skolenie/terminal.md

-Here is the improved document.
-It builds from simple to more advanced usage, with clear explanations and code examples for each classic Windows command-line tool.

----

 # Classic Windows Command Line Tools – Progressive Guide

 This guide covers essential legacy command-line tools available in the Windows Command Prompt (`cmd.exe`).